DecadeReverb/strainer-asp-dotnet/docs/migration-guide-from-sieve-to-strainer.md

 ### New namespace

-Project rebranding came with new namespace.
+New project name comes with new namespace.
 Replace your `Sieve` usings:

 ```cs
 using Sieve.Services;